 How will this benefit all students and the University as a whole?

-- This project will benefit the everyday needs of students by providing places to meet up with friends, meeting spaces with up-to-date technology, expanded retail options, and uploaded recreation options on the lower level.
+- This project will benefit the everyday needs of students by providing places to meet up with friends, meeting spaces with up-to-date technology, and renovated retail options.

 - It will provide a powerful first impression for campus visitors and prospective students during events such as Junior Days, Senior Days, and Orientation and Enrollment.

 - Overall, the project will project a positive image for Kansas State University while providing a "campus living room" all K-Staters can be proud of.

 What is the benefit of up-dated student organization space?